 - (development) Most tests need access to Google Cloud Storage

 The module generates signed urls by default.
-This requires calls to storage API which might take some time if you need to return several images at a time.
+This requires calls to storage API which might take some time if you need to return several objects at a time.
 You can generate unsigned urls using the following setting:

 GCS_USE_UNSIGNED_URLS = True

 Keep in mind you might need to set the default object permission to public for the unsigned urls to work.

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

 Report bugs at https://github.com/strayer/django-gcloud-storage/issues.

 If you are reporting a bug, please include: